 What is EBT?

-EBT is Easy, Convenient and Secure
+EBT is easy, convenient and secure

-EASY!
-EBT is as easy to use as a debit card or credit card.
+Easy: EBT is as easy to use as a debit card or credit card.
 Cardholders receive a training brochure with their first EBT card which explains how to use the card.
-Cardholders will also have access to a 24-hour EBT toll-free number (1-877-768-5098) to set-up their PIN, check benefits, report a card lost or stolen, or receive other assistance.
+Cardholders will also have access to a 24-hour EBT toll-free number (877-768-5098) to set-up their PIN, check benefits, report a card lost or stolen, or receive other assistance.
 Most cardholder inquires will be answered by an automatic response system; however, there is an option to speak to a live customer service representative.

 Please Note: If an employee or cashier asks for a PIN number, a cardholder should not give it to that person under any circumstances.
 Cardholders may want to report the employee’s behavior to the management of the establishment.

-Where and How to Use the Hoosier Works Card
+Where and how to use the Hoosier Works card

 All participating retailers and ATMs will display the QUEST® service mark to indicate that they accept the EBT card.
 Retailers also typically have signs at store entries saying that they accept SNAP benefits.
 Most large retailers accept EBT cards.

-Illegal TANF Withdrawals
+Illegal TANF withdrawals

 Under Indiana law (IC 12-13-14-4.5), specific restrictions make it illegal to access TANF benefits at certain establishments.
 It is a Class C misdemeanor to use your Hoosier Works card at the following locations:

-Using the Indiana Hoosier Works Card:
+Using the Indiana Hoosier Works card:

-Allowable SNAP Purchases
+Allowable SNAP purchases

 SNAP benefits may only be used to purchase food.
 Stores cannot give change or cash back from a food benefit transaction.
 Only the exact amount of food purchases may be deducted from the food benefit account.
 If returns are made from a SNAP account, the amount of the return will go onto the EBT card as a credit.
 Cash cannot be given for returns according to federal law.
 There is no minimum dollar amount per transaction or a maximum limit on the number of transactions.

-Allowable TANF Purchases
+Allowable TANF purchases

 TANF may be used to purchase both food and non-food items (soap, diapers, hygiene etc.)